raviteja-kvns/autocad_challenge/readme.md

 * ezdxf - Probably a good one.
 Has recent release history, and active work is being done.
 But the version number is < 1.
 So wouldn't prefer it for production unless absolutely necessary
 * dxf_fix - seems like built on top of ezdxf
 * dxf - Again, an old one
-*s Fiona - looks promising but not specialized towards Autocad
+* Fiona - looks promising but not specialized towards Autocad

 Following are the libraries considered for Revit Files -
 * rjm 1.4.0 - Need dynamo